perryabdulkadir/mlops_sentiment_lab_assignment_2/README.md

 When we check the classes in the JSON, we see that "Advertisements" and "Sports" have been removed, as expected.
 ![Alt text](/screenshots/get_classes_3.png)

 With this updated set of classes, the user can run another piece of text to be classified.
 Now, we'll try "My favorite thing to eat is cheese."
-As expected, "Food" is the category with the highest probability.
+As expected, "Food" is the category with the highest similarity.
 ![Alt text](/screenshots/classify_2.png)

 With this system, a user can extend to as many classification categories as they like.